 Cross-lingual transfer entails the representation of texts in multiple natural languages in a shared multilingual space.
 The paradigm of representations for cross-lingual transfer has shifted from word embeddings~\citep{mikolov2013efficient,ammar2016many,vulic-etal-2019-really} to contextual embeddings~\citep{conneau2019unsupervised, devlin-etal-2019-bert, raffel2020exploring}.
 Previous work investigating cross-lingual transferability mainly leverages downstream task performance to measure the transfer from a source language or languages to target languages through selective fine-tuning~\citep{choenni2023languages} or using zero-shot or few-shot transfer with pre-trained MLLMs~\citep{Lauscher2020FromZT,adelani-etal-2022-masakhaner,de-vries-etal-2022-make, blaschke2025analyzing}.
 Language similarity based on linguistic data has been heavily referred to in cross-lingual transferability studies~\citep{wichmann2011phonological,littell2017uriel}, not without faulty representations~\citep{Toossi2024ARS, khan-etal-2025-uriel}.
 Moreover, the findings on leveraging language similarity for improving downstream cross-lingual transfer remain mixed and sometimes contradictory~\citep{philippy2023towards}.
 Recently, different language similarity measures have been deployed to enhance cross-lingual transfer performance under different NLP tasks~\citep{blaschke2025analyzing} and analyze MLLM language distribution patterns~\citep{chen-etal-2025-large}.
 We share the perspective that \textit{language similarity is not a static concept}, and different measures can be pertinent to different scenarios.

 Prior research in MLLM embedding spaces has shown that sentence embeddings are composed of a \textit{language-specific} and \textit{language-agnostic} components ~\citep{pires-etal-2019-multilingual, libovicky-etal-2020-language, xie2024discovering}, which have been leveraged to improve downstream performance~\citep{tiyajamorn-etal-2021-language} and investigate language relations in MLLMs~\citep{choenni2022investigating}.
-In addition,~\citet{lin-etal-2024-mplm} shows language similarity extracted from pretrained MLLMs with parallel sentences exhibits moderately high correlations with linguistic similarity measures, further motivating our language-aware memorization analysis.
+In addition,~\citet{lin-etal-2024-mplm} shows that language similarity extracted from pretrained MLLMs with parallel sentences exhibits moderately high correlations with linguistic similarity measures, further motivating our language-aware memorization analysis.
+Notably, \citet{zhao2024word} demonstrate that even within closely related languages, structural factors such as word order can yield divergent outcomes in knowledge induction, underscoring that language similarity is multifaceted and context-dependent.
 In this paper, we extract language-specific embeddings from each MLLM as language representations to compute language similarity (cf. Section~\ref{measuring_language_simialrity}).